Skip to main content

 Wake triggers

 A connected tool isn’t just something the agent can call — it’s something that can wake the agent.
-Catalog connectors declare their events: vendors that push webhooks (a signed document, a paid invoice) wake the agent the moment they fire, and push-less signals (new Google reviews) are polled on a schedule, waking the agent only when something actually changed.
+Catalog connectors declare their events: vendors that push webhooks (a signed document, a paid invoice) wake the agent the moment they fire, and push-less signals (new Google reviews, a site-watch listing) are polled on a schedule, waking the agent only when something actually changed.
 Event content is treated as untrusted and quarantined before it can influence any action.

 Connecting your own MCP server